Although verilog is considered to be a loosely typed language, we must still declare a data type for every port or signal in our verilog design.

 However, the signed and unsigned keywords were introduced as a part of the verilog 2001 standard.
 This allows us to change the way our variable interprets data.

 When we declare a type as signed in verilog, it is interpreted as a 2's complement number.
 This means that we can assign negative numbers to these signals.

-By default, the integer types is signed whilst both the reg and wire types are unsigned.
+By default, the integer type is signed whilst both the reg and wire types are unsigned.
 We only need to use these keywords if we wish to modify this default behaviour.